NrgXnat/oasis-scripts/README.md

 `<directory_name>` - A directory path (relative or absolute) to save the scan files to.
 If this directory doesn't exist when you run the script, it will be created automatically.

-`<xnat_central_username>` - Your XNAT Central username used for accessing OASIS data on central.xnat.org (you will be prompted for your password before downloading)
+`<nitrc_ir_username>` - Your NITRC-IR username used for accessing OASIS data on nitrc.org/ir (you will be prompted for your password before downloading)

+Optional inputs:

+`<oasis_tau_project_id>` - (Optional) if you are downloading from OASIS3_AV1451 or OASIS3_AV1451L, specify which project to download from.
+Other OASIS projects will be chosen automatically based on session label.
+If this input is not specified and you are downloading an OASIS PET session that contains "AV1451" in the session label, the download scripts will default to downloading from OASIS3_AV1451 unless this input is specified.

 This script organizes the files into folders such that the directory `directory_name/OAS30001_AV45_PUPTIMECOURSE_d2430/` will contain all the PUP files.